loujomer/toyee/docs/SC-300/04 Access Management for Apps/03 Implement app registration/Implement app registration.md

 ## Scopes and permissions

+OAuth 2.0 is a method through which a third-party app can access web-hosted resources on behalf of a user.

 Any web-hosted resource (both Microsoft and 3rd party resources) that integrates with the Microsoft identity platform has a resource identifier, or _Application ID URI_

 In OAuth 2.0, permissions are also called _scopes_